your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/ancient_copper_dragon.md

 - **Detect.** The dragon makes a Wisdom (Perception) check.
 - **Tail Attack.** The dragon makes a tail attack.
 - **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 15 feet of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
+Each creature within 15 feet of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked [[prone]].
 The dragon can then fly up to half its flying speed.